Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 Detailed descriptions of the disaster areas and the relief granted are available on the IRS and DOL-dedicated web pages at:

 If an affected taxpayer receives a penalty notice from the IRS, the taxpayer should call the telephone number on the notice to have the IRS abate any interest and any late filing or late payment penalties that would otherwise apply.

 Our 401(k) record-keeper or bank trustee is not operating.
 How do employees access their accounts?
 Where do we make contributions to the plan?

 The employer is under a legal requirement to submit funds to the record keeper/trustee as soon as reasonably possible, and no later than the 15th of the month following the payroll.
 If the record-keeper is not operating, the employer should take reasonable steps to segregate the funds in a separate account for the participants to address this problem.
-However, as indicated above, the DOL has indicated that it will not seek to enforce violations of ERISA for late deposit of employee contributions to a retirement plan if attributable to Hurricane Harvey and the employer or service provider is located in a county identified by FEMA as eligible for individual assistance.
+However, as indicated above, the USDOL has in the past indicated that it will not seek to enforce violations of ERISA for late deposit of employee contributions to a retirement plan if attributable to a major hurricane and the employer or service provider is located in a county identified by FEMA as eligible for individual assistance.

 What if we can’t meet our payroll tax deposits or file our Form 5500 on time because of the hurricane?

 In the past, the IRS has issued relief extending the deadline for filing the Form 5500 Annual Return/Report for employee benefit plans and granting an extension of certain filing deadlines for businesses and individuals located in one of the counties affected by a major hurricane.

 Our employees have lost homes and need assistance.
 Is there anything we can do to provide them assistance?